Krupanidhijena/Monthly-Salary-Prediction/README.md

 - **Cross-validation:** Implement cross-validation to ensure the robustness of the model.
 - **Data Scaling:** Test the model with normalized/standardized data to improve performance.

----

-Feel free to adjust this template to your specific project details.